 Magnificent Rara lake, Rara National park will delight you.
 The home of Red Panda, Himalayan Black Bear, Musk Deer, Langur, among others will add the bonus to your trip.

 - Phoksundo Lake.
 The deepest oligotrophic freshwater lake of Nepal.

 - Rara lake.
-Biggest and deepest freshwater lake in Nepal.
+The biggest and deepest freshwater lake in Nepal.
 Famous among people who want to enjoy the pristine countryside.

 - Bon culture.
 People in upper Dolpo follow pre- Buddhist Bon culture.
 As a part of the culture, they perform Bon dance during Bon festival.

 - Ancient monasteries.
-Many Gompas built in ancient time are alive till date.
+Many Gompas built in ancient time are alive to date.
 People are more connected to Tibet.
 They adopt Tibetan art and architectures in their houses, monuments.

 - Shey Gompa.
 Ancient Buddhist monastery representing the history of the eleventh century.
 The heritage remains as it is from the time of construction.
 It reflects upon the religious and social scenario of the eleventh century.

 - Nomadic people and their settlements.
 The place is home to primitive Bon Buddhists used to change their location time and again.
 They lived in caves for many years before they started the settlement in the valley.
 They are more connected to Tibet than to Nepal.

 It is one of the enticing treks in the lap of nature.
 You will pass through different alluring waterfalls, rivers, and exotic landscapes.
 Different species of flowers and vegetation in evergreen forests makes the surrounding enjoyable.